Does Physically Irritating the Skin Cause Body Acne?

 Body Acne in Football Players

 It is no surprise that acne mechanica on the body is associated with playing sports.
-It arises due to repetitive physical irritation, which is a regular occurrence for those who play sports.
 This is particularly so for people who play contact sports, such as football.
-The most common cause is the wearing of protective equipment, which rubs against and irritates the skin, especially on the shoulders, upper back, back of the neck, and chin—all areas where protective equipment is worn.
+The most common cause is the wearing of protective equipment, which rubs against and irritates the skin, especially on the shoulders, upper back, back of the neck, and chin - all areas where protective equipment is worn.

 According to the journal called The Physician and Sportsmedicine, in football players, acne mechanica "is not seen during the first days of practice before protective equipment is worn and starts to improve immediately after the season is over…"5 This gives further evidence that acne mechanica is specific to the irritated areas of the skin, and that removing the triggering factor can eliminate the issue.